brianmcalonen/react-weather-app/README.md

-Local Weather App
+# Local Weather App

 Built using React.js and the OpenWeatherMap API.

+## Description

-Uses geolocation to show the current local weather and five day forecast.
+Uses geolocation to show the current local weather and four day forecast.